mikedjgreen/MSP4_art_sales/README.md

 It is connected to a django postgres database service.

->>This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).
 - Login to [Heroku Dashboard](https://dashboard.heroku.com/apps).
 - Create a New app, in this case app name is [msp4-art-sales](https://dashboard.heroku.com/apps/msp4-art-sales).
 - Add on Heroku Postgres database service.